Comment on page

 - Users can manually enter the intrinsic parameters if they already have them.

-- Horizontal Squares: Total number of squares in the horizontal direction
+- Rows: Total number of squares in the horizontal direction.

-- Vertical Squares: Total number of squares in the vertical direction
+- Columns: Total number of squares in the vertical direction.

-- Square size (m): The length of the arm of the square in meters
+- Square size: It is the length of the arm of the square in meters.

-- Marker size (m): The length of the arm of the aruco marker.
-It is usually 0.8 times the Square size.
+- Marker size: It is the length of the arm of the aruco marker in meters.
+This is usually 0.8 times the Square size.

-- Bottom padding: The distance from the bottom-most side of the board to the bottom-most square in meters.
+- Left padding: The distance from the board's left edge to the left of the first square in the row.

-- Top padding: The distance from the topmost side of the board to the topmost square in meters.
+- Right padding: The distance from the board's right edge to the right of the last square in the row.

-- Right padding: The distance from the rightmost side of the board to the rightmost square in meters.
+- Top padding: The distance from the board's bottom edge to the bottom of the last square in the column.

-- Left padding: The distance from the leftmost side of the board to the left-most square in meters.
+- Bottom padding: The distance from the board's top edge to the top of the first square in the column.

-- On ground: Enable this if the target is placed on the ground.
-And also, the point cloud has the ground points in its scene around the target placement.
+- On ground: Enable this if the charcoboard is placed on the ground.
+Also, the point cloud has the ground points in the scene around the charcoboard placement.

-- Tilted: Enable this if the target is tilted.
+- Tilted: Enable this if the charcoboard is tilted.

 Our algorithms automatically detect corners in the charucoboards